Include Localisation in Your Social Media Strategy

 For instance, you can hire specialists from one of the services at Pick Writers.
 They will provide you with the best English to Russian translation, but only a native Russian speaker has the first-hand experience when it comes to the linguistic peculiarities of a particular region.
 They think that language, not just understand it.

 Working with natives will skyrocket the quality of your localization.
-It is also a great idea to hire a native social media manager that will copywriter your social media posts.
+It is also a great idea to hire a native social media manager who will be the copywriter for your social media posts.

 - Mind Your Language